-When your administrator has configured FortiGate for network access control (NAC), you must connect FortiClient Telemetry to FortiGate to access the network, and you must also maintain a compliant status to retain access to the network.
-See Compliance on page 48.
+When your administrator has configured FortiGate for NAC, you must connect FortiClient Telemetry to FortiGate to access the network, and you must also maintain a compliant status to retain access to the network.
+See Compliance on page 46.

 For information about creating Telemetry gateway IP lists, see Telemetry gateway IP lists on page 23.